-1. If the engine is still in the frame, remove the cap screw securing the brake pedal to the pivot shaft.
+1. If the engine is still in the frame, remove the cap screw securing the brake pedal to the frame; then slide the pedal outward.

 2. Remove the cap screws securing the V-belt cover to the clutch cover; then slide the brake pedal outward and remove the V-belt cover.
 Account for two alignment pins and a gasket.